Tanc945/NerdyNoms/README.md

 - License

 ## Introduction
 NerdyNoms is a fun and quirky project where I intend to combine our love for food and tech.
-Here, you'll find recipes for all occasions, along with some data-driven insights into cooking trends and popular ingredients within our team.
+Here, you'll find recipes for all occasions - mostly the ones that could make our lives a tad bit easy, along with some data-driven insights into cooking trends and popular ingredients within our team.

 ## How to Use
 1. **Browse Recipes**: Navigate through the folders to find recipes categorized by type (e.g., Appetizers, MainCourses, Desserts).